 - Don’t Give Up: Follow-Up

 If things don’t go exactly as you had hoped—getting a nay instead of a yay—all is not lost.
-Thank your executive team for their time and consideration and ask how you might be able to get them on board for another outsourcing project.
+Thank your executive team for their time and consideration and ask how you might be able to get them on board for another support or software outsourcing project.
 Ask what concerns they had with your plan and how you can address those for future projects.

-To “get their feet in the water,” suggest an outsourcing trial run to help them get over their fear of a long-term outsourcing commitment—one where you’ll analyze the results and provide them with ongoing insight to prove the advantages of your plan.
+To “get their feet in the water,” suggest a software outsourcing trial run to help them get over their fear of a long-term outsourcing commitment—one where you’ll analyze the results and provide them with ongoing insight to prove the advantages of your plan.
 Get them on board with this “experiment”, do it well and chances are favorable that they might jump right into the outsourcing pool.